Raise Healthy Collard Greens in Your Own Back Yard

 Collard Greens Tolerate Cold Weather, But Not Hot

-Although Collards is usually considered a southern vegetable, collards are not only heat tolerant, but cold tolerant as well.
+Although Collards are usually considered a southern vegetable, collards are not only heat tolerant but cold tolerant as well.
 Collards are more heat tolerant than cabbage or kale.
 They are also more nutritious than cabbage.
 Many southerners grow it at the end of the growing season and use them to extend their garden seasons.
 These leafy Cole vegetables grow well in raised beds.

 At a Glance: Growing Collards

 Plant in Early spring and in autumn for harvest well into the autumn months.

 Plant distance apart: One inch apart

 Plant seeds 1/4 inch deep in the spring up to four weeks prior to the last expected frost.
 Sprinkle kelp powder along the planted rows and water them well.
 Place seeds one inch apart in rows one foot apart.
 If planting for a fall crop, plant seeds eight to ten weeks prior to the first autumn frost.
 As plants begin to grow, thin plants to 12 inches apart and use thinnings for greens.